Purple (Baroness album): Critical reception

 Purple was met with critical acclaim from music critics.
 At Metacritic (a review aggregator site which assigns a normalized rating out of 100 from music critics), based on 19 critics, the album received a score of 85/100, which indicates "universal acclaim".

 In Dom Lawson's review of the album for The Guardian, he described the album as a "far more focused and fiery beast; both a return to the stormy riffing and skewed melodies of old and a subtle but unmistakable lunge for mainstream glory.
 It's a balance they pull off brilliantly."
 Pitchforks Brandon Stosuy was likewise praising of the album, writing that "These are some of the biggest, strongest songs that Baroness has written; it's rock music that folds in their more metal leanings, along with something more delicate and spare.
 The hooks and melodies are their best."
 Addison Herron-Wheeler of Exclaim! said that "Purple has just as much energy and power as the group's older works, but with a more refined and mature sound."
-She delcared the album a "must-hear," saying "Baroness are back, and they sound as good as ever."
+She declared the album a "must-hear," saying "Baroness are back, and they sound as good as ever."